rhodge-hash/roys-dapp-template/PROJECT_OVERVIEW.md

 - Implementing new or updated core UI components based on the design system (e.g., buttons, inputs, cards, navigation elements).
 - Refining the `next-themes` integration and CSS variables in `src/index.css` to fully support the new color palette and dark mode.
 - Ensuring responsiveness across various screen sizes.

+Phase 3 involved:
+- Redesigning and implementing the Vibe Code session interface, including screen sharing display, AI suggestion panel, and user controls.
+- Redesigning and implementing the Real-time Chat interface, including chat list, individual chat windows, message input, and presence indicators.
+- Integrating backend APIs and WebSockets for both Vibe Code and Chat features into the new UI components.
+- Implementing smooth transitions and animations for an enhanced user experience.

 ### UI/UX Redesign and Dark Mode Implementation (Completed)